Slow Cooker Taco Soup (w/ Ground Beef)

 Lime juice: I love the flavor of fresh lime juice with these ingredients.
 But you could also use fresh lemon juice in its place.

-Tip: Get creative with your toppings!
+Tip: Get creative with your soup toppings!
 Think avocado, sour cream (traditional or dairy-free), chopped onion, cilantro, fresh lime juice, jalapenos, hot sauce, Monterey jack cheese or dairy-free cheese shreds.

-How to Store & Freeze Leftover Slow Cooker Taco Soup
+How to Store & Freeze Leftovers

 this recipe is…

-Slow Cooker Taco Soup (Easy Prep!)
+Slow Cooker Taco Soup (w/ Ground Beef)

 Ingredients